How to Prevent Wobbly Head in Amigurumi Crochet Dolls

 Step 1: Crochet a tube slightly smaller than the neck of your doll

 The first step is to crochet a tube that is slightly smaller than the neck of your doll.
 It’ll usually be around the size of the arm of your doll.
-For our Zoya and Zayd crochet doll series, we crochet a tube of 8 stitches wide.
+For our Zoya and Zayd crochet doll series, we crochet a tube of 8 stitches wide (and the neck is 12 SC wide).
 We make 8 SC into a magic circle and then crochet one SC in each stitch until it’s the desired height (approximatly 2.5 to 3 inches).

 Use a yarn that is the same or lighter than the yarn you’re using for your doll to ensure that it doesn’t show through.
 The tube is a great way to use some leftover scrap yarn!